projectcontour/contour/site/content/resources/compatibility-matrix.md

 ## Notes on Compatibility

-**As of version 1.16.0, since Contour only subscribes to Ingress v1 resources (and no longer falls back to Ingress v1beta1), the minimum compatible Kubernetes version is 1.19.**
+**As of Contour version 1.16.0, Contour only subscribes to Ingress v1 resources (and no longer falls back to Ingress v1beta1).
+The minimum compatible Kubernetes version for Contour 1.16.0 and above is Kubernetes 1.19.**

 Contour utilizes [client-go][98] to watch for resources in a Kubernetes cluster.
-We try to stay up to date with the latest version of the library and by extension the latest versions of Kubernetes.
+We depend on the latest version of the library and by extension only support the latest versions of Kubernetes.
 While the `client-go` [compatibility matrix][99] may list older versions of Kubernetes as being compatible and supported by upstream, the Contour project only tests a given version of Contour against the versions listed in the table above.
 Combinations not listed are not tested, guaranteed to work, or supported by the Contour maintainers.